Hide.me VPN review

 Price-wise this one of the most accessible VPNs on the market (in a sense).
 The main reason is they have a free version.

 As for the premium plans, here are the potential subscription options:

 You'll be charged the whole amount upon purchase.
-So, although opting in for a two-year plan seems the cheapest option, you'll have to swallow the initial price bump.
+So, although opting in for a three-year plan seems the cheapest option, you'll have to swallow the initial price bump.
 This may be something that will discourage new users, but it's fairly standard on the market.

 You can pay with credit cards, PayPal, SEPA Direct Debit, and there are even cryptocurrencies.
 All plans come with a 30-day money-back guarantee, so if something rubs you the wrong way, there's a way out.